MartinRosenberg/Awesome-Tech-Communities/README.md

 Not that the USA is special, but it does have quite a lot of tech communities!

 #### Alabama

+Tech Birmingham provides a list of [community resources](https://techbirmingham.com/about/community-resources/) for the Birmingham area.

 - **Magic City Tech** – [`Website`](http://magiccitytech.org/) • [`Slack`](https://mcbrihk.typeform.com/to/WA79Go) – Birmingham area – Magic City Tech is a group for Birmingham area developers, designers, marketers, business people, hobbyists, students, and other professionals involved in technology.
 - **tech256** – [`Website`](https://tech256.com/) • [`Slack`](https://tech256.com/#invite) – North Alabama – We're a group of developers, designers, marketers, business people, hobbyists, students, and other professionals with two common interests: North Alabama and technology.